Skip to Content

 Humidity and ideal temperature range

 The plant prefers temperatures between 60°F to 75°F (15°C to 24°C) during the day.
-The foliage will be damaged at around 30 degrees Fahrenheit, (-1 Celsius) but paddle plants can survive a light frost.
+The foliage will be damaged at around 30°F (-1°C), but paddle plants can survive a light frost.

-Too humid conditions can lead to fungal infections.
+Conditions that are too humid can lead to fungal infections.

 Kalanchoe thyrsiflora flowers and foliage

 It is easy to see why the common names came to be when looking at the shape of its leaves.
-They are flat, paddle-shaped, and often described as resembling stacked pancakes or clamshells.
+They have a flat shape, and are often described as resembling stacked flapjacks or paddles.

 Leaves can be a range of colors, including shades of green, red, or purple.
 The leaf margins may have a red or maroon tint if the plant gets enough sunlight.